KLonge/shell_corp/README.md

 ## Migration Testing Framework

-The migration testing framework (`src/migration_test/`) provides tools to validate data consistency between the source and target systems:
+The migration testing framework provides tools to validate data consistency between the source and target systems:

 1. **Table Comparison**: Compares tables between systems using primary keys
 2. **Tolerance Settings**: Configurable tolerance for numeric differences and row count discrepancies
 3. **Detailed Reporting**: Generates reports showing which columns and rows have differences
 4. **Sampling**: Provides sample rows with differences to aid in debugging

-This framework is critical for ensuring the migration doesn't introduce data inconsistencies or analytical differences.
+### Migration Testing Approach

+The repository offers a script-based approach to migration testing:

+#### Script-Based Testing (`make migration-test`)
+- Simple script that runs comparisons and outputs results
+- Generates CSV reports in the `migration_test_results` directory
+- Provides basic pass/fail information
+- Detailed error output for all failed tables
+- Useful for validating the entire migration process

 ## SQLMesh for Transformation Management